pomdtr/smallweb/docs/src/getting-started.md

 ### Setting env variables

-You can set environment variables for your app by creating a file called `.env` in the folder.
+You can set environment variables for your app by creating a file called `.env` in the application folder.

 Here is an example of a `.env` file: